 A few people suggested that xor should be cheaper than sub because xor is much cheaper to implement, at the transistor level.
 It is true that xor is cheaper at that level, but it is not relevant.
 When executing simple instructions like xor and sub the execution cost is dominated by fetching and decoding instructions, and reading and writing registers.
 The cost of the actual operation is so tiny that it is irrelevant.

-CPU designers could create an design where xor was faster than sub.
-However that would mean that sub would take at least two clock cycles.
+CPU designers could create a design where an xor instruction was faster than a sub instruction.
+However that would mean that sub would take at least two clock cycles, since instruction lengths are integer cycle counts.
 Unless this modification let them at least double the clock speed it would be a net loss.
 It’s better to make xor take just as long as sub.
+You can’t make an xor instruction take, say, 0.6 cycles.
+But feel free to try.

 This issue is discussed in the “cost vs price” section of this article titled “It’s done in hardware so it’s cheap”